withastro/starlight/docs/src/content/docs/reference/overrides.md

 **Type:** `string`

-The slug, a.k.a. permalink, for this page.
+The slug for this page generated from the content filename.

 #### `id`